airbnb/javascript/react_redux/README.md

     />
     ```

-  - Omit the value of the prop when it is explicitly `true`. eslint: [`react/jsx-boolean-value`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-boolean-value.md)
+  - Omit the value of the prop when it is explicitly `true`.

     ```jsx
     // bad